FAQ's

 Your interview may be started by the first available examiner.
 If an examiner is available at your arrival/check-in time, your interview will begin immediately.
 If you are not present when examiners are available to begin, you will be considered late, or a no-show.
 Your appointment will be cancelled, and the next applicant will be called in early.
 Our appointments are off-set to allow examiners to begin as soon as possible to ensure applicants do not wait longer than necessary.

-Applicant must be ready to be called up at their check-in times.
+Applicant must be ready to be called in at their check-in times.

 If you are running behind by a few minutes, but notify us, we may be able to work with you.
 If you do not notify us of the reasonable delay in arrival, we will assume you are not coming at all, and will call the next applicant in early.
 Once the next applicant has been called in early, your appointment will be cancelled and cannot be rescheduled without agency approval.